Bob Beauprez: Criticism and praise regarding Cory Voorhis

+Results

+On November 7th, Beauprez Lost to Democratic former Denver District Attorney Bill Ritter, by 262,100 votes.

 2014 Colorado gubernatorial election

 In March 2014, Beauprez announced that he would seek the Republican nomination for governor to challenge incumbent Democratic Governor John Hickenlooper.
 Beauprez did not contest the Republican state assembly on April 12, instead petitioning his way onto the ballot.

 The primary election was held on June 24 and Beauprez triumphed with a plurality, taking 116,333 votes (30.24%) to Tom Tancredo's 102,830 (26.73%), Scott Gessler's 89,213 (23.19%) and Mike Kopp's 76,373 (19.85%).

 On 1 July, Beauprez announced Douglas County Commissioner Jill Repella as his running mate.

 On July 3, video footage surfaced of Beauprez speaking in 2010, where he made remarks similar to those made by Mitt Romney in 2012.
 Speaking to the Denver Rotary Club, said Beauprez:

-Democrats responded that Beuprez, who was in the middle of a "Unity Tour" with his running mate and former primary opponents, had a "funny way" of showing unity with Coloradans and called him "out of touch" and "elitist" for "[accusing] half of the population of being freeloaders."
+Democrats responded that Beauprez, who was in the middle of a "Unity Tour" with his running mate and former primary opponents, had a "funny way" of showing unity with Coloradans and called him "out of touch" and "elitist" for "[accusing] half of the population of being freeloaders."
 Beauprez's campaign stood behind the comments and said that "in full context, [he's] saying that it's sad more people are not doing well enough to pay federal income tax."

 In August, Beauprez said that he would send Colorado Army National Guard troops to the Mexico border: "If Rick Perry or another governor requested it, I would certainly step up and do my part."
 Beauprez was criticised as doing so would be against the law.
 He later clarified his comments, saying that he meant he would send them on a humanitarian effort, not a military one.

-On November 5, Beauprez officially conceded to Hickenlooper.
+On November 4th 2014 Hickenlooper Defeated Beauprez by 68,238 votes, on November 5, Beauprez officially conceded to Hickenlooper.